Foundation Models for Discovery and Exploration in Chemical Space: High-Throughput Screening

 \section{High-Throughput Screening}

-In this section, we describe validation and optimization of the high-throughput screening workflow built using fine-tuned \ac{MIST}-28M models (\cref{sec:screening} and Methods~\cref{sec:methods:screen}).
-A diagram of the workflow is shown in \cref{fig:screening_workflow}, and the source code is provided in the \texttt{opt/screening} folder within our data release and on GitHub.
-As described below, we validated that MIST models remain accurate over the relevant domain by spot-checking screened molecules using \ac{DFT}.
-We also detail our efforts to optimize the throughput and generation efficiency of the screening workflow, as well as our evaluation of creativity metrics for the generated molecules.
+In this section, we describe validation and optimization of the high-throughput screening workflow built using fine-tuned \ac{MIST}-28M models (\cref{sec:screening} and Methods~\cref{sec:methods:screen}) on two different multi-objective battery electrolyte solvent screening problems.
+First, we target a set of pre-requisite requirements for most lithium batteries --- maximizing the electrochemical and thermal stability of electrolyte solvents.
+Second, we apply the screening workflow to the pertinent and stringent problem of finding electrolyte solvents for lithium-air batteries.
+A diagram of the workflow is shown in \cref{fig:screening_workflow}, and the source code is provided in the \texttt{opt/screening} folder in our GitHub repository and code in the \datadrop[data release].

-The 63 screened electrolytes on the Pareto front are shown in \cref{fig:pareto_front_p1,fig:pareto_front_p2,fig:pareto_front_p3,fig:pareto_front_p4,fig:pareto_front_p5}.
-Property values computed using fine-tuned MIST-28M models for the Pareto front candidates are in \cref{tab:generated_pareto_front}. \ac{SMILES} encodings for the Pareto front candidates are provided within our data release.